 - incorporate enrichment opportunities for students and faculty

-- utilize flexible approaches that accommodate different learning styles
+- utilize flexible approaches that accommodate different learning preferences

 - prompt analysis of their own and others’ assumptions